Technical skills training and e-learning prepared by RES Enviro offered on 3 levels of difficulty with:

 Specialised concepts presents crucial knowledge for WWT systems needed to operate, design and optimise the process chemistry and biochemistry.

-Sessions available as specialised learning:
+Topics available as specialised learning:

 Alkalinity